1950 - 2018

 murder story

-Gary was arrested after attempting to assault another elderly woman, and his fingerprints matched a print found at the scene of Nellie Farmer’s murder.
-Gary admitted to being involved in a robbery but claimed that his accomplice, John Lee Mitchell, was the one who committed the murder.
-Gary testified against Mitchell, who was charged despite the lack of evidence connecting him to the crime.
-Gary was charged only with robbery and served his sentence at the Onondaga County Correctional Institution in Jamesville, New York.
+Following an attempted assault on another elderly woman, Gary was arrested.
+His fingerprints matched those recovered from Farmer’s crime scene.
+Gary admitted involvement in a robbery but blamed an accomplice, John Lee Mitchell, for the murder.
+He testified against Mitchell, who was charged despite a lack of physical evidence.
+Gary himself was convicted only of robbery and served time in the Onondaga County Correctional Institution.